Dunvant Male Choir

-Dunvant Male Choir (Côr Meibion Dyfnant) is the oldest continuously singing Welsh choir and is based in Dunvant, Swansea, Wales.
+Dunvant Male Choir (Côr Meibion Dyfnant) is based in Dunvant, Swansea, Wales.

 History

 The choir was founded in 1895, in the country traditionally known as the "land of song".
 Singing in harmony is synonymous with the Welsh choir and Wales has a history of using music as a primary form of communication.

 The arrival of the railway in 1867 changed Dunvant and its surrounding villages forever.
 It allowed the development of the coal seams in the area, local quarries, brick works and an iron foundry.
 It attracted people to move into the village and with the spread of new housing, to triple the size of the village.
 By good fortune the station master at Dunvant on the London and North Western Railway, Mr Isaac Peters (Station Master 1880–1892), was a man of some musical talent and he stirred the musical interests of the village by leading a mixed choir at Siloam Chapel and using the station waiting room for rehearsals of the Killay and Dunvant united choir.

 As the number of villagers grew so did the need for Dunvant to have its own chapel, and Ebenezer was built in 1872, expanded in 1882 and rebuilt in 1893, becoming the heart of the village.

 Ebenezer Chapel, Dunvant, where the choir was first established and still rehearses.

-As more villagers attended Ebenezer and the great religious revival of the 1890s took hold, David Evans of Three Crosses who had trained under Joseph Parry, was a fine tenor and had won several eisteddfod prizes, started a small male-only group at Ebenezer and also formed Gowerton Male Choir around 1890.
+As more villagers attended Ebenezer, David Evans of Three Crosses who had trained under Joseph Parry started a small male-only group at Ebenezer and also formed Gowerton Male Choir around 1890.

 This was developed by Thomas Coslett Richards, father of the well-known Dunvant painter Ceri Richards, who drew male members of Ebenezer and other chapel choirs to form the Dunvant Ebenezer Excelsior Male Voice Choir in 1895 and laid the foundation for its success in local eisteddfods, taking 1st prize at the Gwyn Hall in Neath in 1901 and being presented with an oak chair that is in Ebenezer Chapel to this day.

 The choir's 125th anniversary concert was postponed due to the 2020 COVID-19 pandemic, and was eventually held in April 2022 in the Brangwyn Hall, Swansea.
 The choir's activities during the pandemic were described in a BBC Radio Wales documentary called Still Singing: Dunvant Male Choir.

 A statement to prospective members reads, “You do not have to be a trained singer or be able to read music, all you need is to enjoy singing and be willing to learn”.